TOP OF PAGE

 Kiribati, officially the Republic of Kiribati, is a country in the central Pacific Ocean.
 The permanent population is just over 130,000, more than half of whom live on Tarawa Atoll.

 The three main internal groups on the islands are the Gilbert, Line (Northern and Southern) and the Phoenix Islands.
-There's very little dry land, the atolls are low lying (the highest point in 87m) and there is little or no vegetation on the islands.
+There's very little dry land; the atolls are low lying (the highest point in 87m) and there is little or no vegetation on the islands.
 But the islands are stunning.
-They have the biggest coral atolls in the world and almost every island has a pristine blue water lagoon.

-Kiribati is most emphatically not another Tahiti, Hawaii, etc. where you can go to relax and have nothing to worry about.
-It has few visitors, and they have to be prepared to "rough it."
+Kiribati is most definitely not another Tahiti, Hawaii, etc. where you can go to relax and have nothing to worry about.
+It has few visitors, and those that do go have to be prepared to "rough it."
 South Tarawa is one of the most densely populated, severely poverty-stricken places in the world.
 Other islands have far fewer people, but getting to them can be difficult, and conditions are even more primitive.
-That said, there aren't many countries where people are more friendly.
+That said, Kiribati boasts a warm and welcoming community with a deep-rooted tradition of hospitality.

 <<VISA RESULT>>